Updated: Apr 3

 Learn about logistics between the USA and India

-AEL offers full-service freight forwarding, custom house brokerage, warehousing, distribution and international trade consulting for importing from India to the USA and exporting from the USA to India.
+Shipit Logistics offers full-service freight forwarding, custom house brokerage, warehousing, distribution and international trade consulting for importing from India to the USA and exporting from the USA to India.

 We provide our India clients with a complete range of logistics services:

-Ocean/Sea Freight (FCL, LCL, RORO, Breakbulk), Air Freight, Trucking, Rail,
+Ocean/Sea Freight (FCL, LCL, RORO, Breakbulk), Air Freight, Trucking, Rail, Warehousing and Distribution.

 Our U.S. and India offices are highly trained to handle all types of commodities including: